-“I called my friend who came down to take a look and help see whether there was anything else related nearby,” Thompson told British news outlets.
+“I called my friend who came down to take a look and help see whether there was anything else related nearby,” Thompson told British news outlets in 2016.
 “If it does prove to be as valuable as we think it might be, it would completely change my life.
 I’m renting at the moment and I’d love to be able to buy a house or move into somewhere more comfortable.”

-Ms. Boughton has written a report, says the Sun, that compares the stone to another that adorns the tomb of William Wylesey, who died in 1374 and who was the archbishop of Canterbury.
+A regional finds liaison officer, Dot Boughton, has written a report, according to the Sun, that compares the stone to another that adorns the tomb of William Wylesey, who died in 1374 and who was the archbishop of Canterbury.

-The ring is not believed to be contemporaneous with Robin Hood, who, according to legend, operated with his gang out of Sherwood Forest in the 13 th century, around the time of King John.
+The ring is not believed to be contemporaneous with Robin Hood, who, according to legend, operated with his gang out of Sherwood Forest in the 13th century, around the time of King John.
 It is unknown who Robin Hood truly was or even if he was more than just a legend but a real historical figure.

 One thing all three of these robbers and other fugitives have in common was that they used the king’s private forest reserves for refuge.
 The forests of Sherwood and Barnsdale, which are rife with old legends, were supposed to have been the kings’ private lands where they could hunt.